EqualAI Algorithmic Impact Assessment (AIA)

 Final Decision

-7.1.
-Identifying Impacts
+Section 7.1.
+Identifying impacts

 Risk assessment enables organizations to create a baseline for system monitoring and to increase opportunities for detecting emergent risks.

-7.2.
-Likelihood and Magnitude of Impact
+Section 7.2.
+Likelihood and magnitude of impact

 If an organization decides to proceed with deploying the system, the ‘likelihood estimate’ can be used to assign oversight resources appropriate for the risk level and triage the likelihood of the system’s impacts.
 A ‘likelihood estimate’ includes:

-7.3.
+Section 7.3.
 Final Decision

 The final decision on go/no go should take into account the risks mapped from previous steps and the organizational capacity for their management.